 When the motor is not immediately put into operation, it must be protected against moisture, high temperatures, and dirt, avoiding impacts to the insulation resistance.
 The winding insulation resistance must be measured before putting the motor into operation.

 If the environment is too humid, the insulation resistance must be measured periodically during storage.
-It is difficult to establish fixed rules for the storage.
 It is difficult to establish fixed rules for the actual value of the winding insulation resistance, as it varies according to the environmental conditions (temperature, humidity), motor cleanliness conditions (dust, oil, grease, dirt), and quality and condition of the insulating material used.
 The evaluation of the periodical follow-up records is useful to conclude whether the motor is able to operate.

-4.4.3 Stator winding measuring
+4.4.3 Measurement on the stator windings